tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md

 - You can specify up to five CORS rules per storage service (Blob, File, Table, and Queue).

-- The maximum size of all CORS rules settings on the request, excluding XML tags, should not exceed 2 KB.
+- The maximum size of all CORS rules settings on the request, excluding XML tags, should not exceed 2 KiB.

 - The length of an allowed header, exposed header, or allowed origin should not exceed 256 characters.